 Your photograph can be captured at the time of application, but don't forget to bring evidence of eligibility with you.

 If you have any questions regarding concessionary travel scheme please use the contact details at the bottom of the page.

 All applications should be made via post no earlier than 21 days in advance of your eligibility date.
-Alternatively, once you have reached your eligibility date you can visit the customer services centre at City Hall, Lincoln, Mondays to Fridays between 9.30am and 4pm and apply in person for your pass.
-Passes can be issued on site.
+Alternatively, once you have reached your eligibility date you can visit the Concessionary Fares Team at City Hall, Beaumont Fee, Lincoln, LN1 1DB where you can apply in person and passes can be issued on site whilst you wait.